 By Dolores A

-When we are gone (to work and school) we have been letting him stay in the garage and have in his crate due to the neglect.
+When we are gone (to work and school) we have been letting him stay in the garage and not have to stay in his crate due to the past neglect.
 We come home to streams of urine all over the garage as if he has just been walking around peeing all day.